 MAA-JCW-AWM-NAM Panel: Implicit Bias and Its Effects in Mathematics, organized by Semra Kilic-Bahi, Colby-Sawyer College; Maura Mast, Fordham College at Rose Hill; Naomi Cameron, Lewis & Clark College; Andrew Cahoon, Colby-Sawyer College; and Charles Doering, University of Michigan; Wednesday, 4:15–5:35 pm.
 Implicit bias occurs when someone explicitly rejects stereotypes and prejudices, but unconsciously holds negative (mostly) associations.
 People are not hiding their prejudices, but rather, they just do not know they have these unconscious feelings or thoughts that affect their decision-making and behavior.
 Social scientists are identifying implicit biases as one of the most pervasive barriers to equal opportunities for minorities and women in today’s society.
 This panel discussion addresses how implicit bias might manifest and affect our classrooms, departments, and campuses in terms of academic and scholarly opportunities and evaluations.
 Panelists are Ron Buckmire, National Science Foundation, Jenna P. Carpenter, Campbell University, Lynn Garrioch, Colby-Sawyer College, Joanna Kania-Bartoszynska, National Science Foundation, and Francis Edward Su, Harvey Mudd College.
 This panel is sponsored by the MAA Committee on the Participation of Women in Mathematics; Committee on the Minority Participation in Mathematics; Association for Women in Mathematics; National Association of Mathematicians; and the Joint Committee on the Participation of Women in Mathematics.

 Mathematical Art Exhibition, organized by Robert Fathauer, Tessellations Company; Nathan Selikoff, Digital Awakening Studios; and Elizabeth Whiteley, studio artist, Washington, DC, and supported by the Special Interest Group of the MAA for Mathematics and the Arts, and the Bridges Organization.
 A popular feature at the Joint Mathematics Meetings, this exhibition provides a break in your day.
 On display are works in various media by artists who are inspired by mathematics and by mathematicians who use visual art to express their findings.
 Topology, fractals, polyhedra, and tiling are some of the ideas at play here.
 Do not miss this unique opportunity for a different perspective on mathematics.
 The exhibition will be located inside the Joint Mathematics Exhibits and open during the same exhibit hours.
-Submissions for this exhibit are accepted here.
-Deadline for submissions is October 15, 2017.
+Submissions for this exhibit are are now closed.

 Summer Program for Women in Mathematics (SPWM) Reunion, organized by Murli M. Gupta, George Washington University; Thursday, 1:00–3:00 pm.
 This is a reunion of the summer program participants from all 19 years (1995–2013) who are in various states of their mathematical careers: some are students and, others are in various jobs, both in academia as well as government and industry.
 The participants will describe their experiences relating to all aspects of their careers.
 There will also be a discussion on the increasing participation of women in mathematics over the past two decades and the national impact of SPWM and similar programs.
 See www.gwu.edu/~spwm.